ceesem/awesome-connectomics/readme.md

 - [Neuroglancer](https://github.com/google/neuroglancer) - A web-based viewer for 3D volumetric data, including support for large cloud datasets and CAVE-based proofreading.
 - [NGLui](https://github.com/CAVEconnectome/nglui) — A Python library for programmatic generation of Neuroglancer states, including mapping data to Neuroglancer annotations.
 - [NeuPrint](https://neuprint.janelia.org) - A web-based interface and database for querying Janelia connectomics datasets.

+## Volumetric Data Processing

+- [Kimimaro](https://github.com/seung-lab/kimimaro/) - A Python library for dense skeletonization of volumetric segmentation data.
+- [FastMorph](https://github.com/seung-lab/fastmorph) - A Python library for fast morphological 3D image operations (e.g. dilation and erosion) that are tuned for working with dense 3D labeled data.
+- [Igneous](https://github.com/seung-lab/igneous) - A Python library and pipeline for downsampling, meshing, and skeletonizing large volumetric neuroanatomy datasets.

 ## Papers with Code